Antergos/web-greeter/themes/antergos/README.md

 ### Overview

 This is the default theme included with [lightdm-webkit2-greeter](http://github.com/Antergos/lightdm-webkit2-greeter).
 If you are using the Webkit2 greeter, you already have this theme.
+The theme can also be used with the legacy Webkit1 greeter.

 ### Screenshots
 <img src="img/screenshot1.jpg" alt="screenshot1" />